Ref : Tour 7A

 1 MUSEUM included & access to all sites & monuments.
 Lunch is not included in the rate.
-Your guide will recommand you some eating places according to your budget if you don’t take away your own lunch (fast food, brasserie, cafés, bakeries, supermarkets …).
+Your guide will recommend you some eating places according to your budget if you don’t take away your own lunch (fast food, brasserie, cafes, bakeries, supermarkets …).

 Small group tour led by a certified and experimented guide in a spacious & comfortable minivan for more conviviality (maximum of 8 participants) or in a Sedan or SUV suitable from 2 until 5 people.
 Refreshment on board free.